arabcoders/watchstate/FAQ.md

 ### Q: Does this tool require webhooks to work?

 No, You can use the task scheduler or on demand sync if you want.
-However, we recommend the webhook method as it's the most efficient method to gather play state.
+However, we recommend the webhook method as it's the most efficient method to update watch state.

 ---

 ### Q: When i use jellyfin, i sometimes see double events?

-This likely a bug in resulted from [jf webhook. #113](https://github.com/jellyfin/jellyfin-plugin-webhook/issues/113), Just reload the page make sure there is only one watchstate event.
+This likely a bug in the plugin [jf webhook. #113](https://github.com/jellyfin/jellyfin-plugin-webhook/issues/113), Just reload the page make sure there is only one watchstate event webhook.

 ---